 All About Boxpark London

 Boxpark opened in 2011 in Shoreditch as a popup mall constructed completely out of refitted shipping containers.
-The ground floor popup businesses open to the sidewalk and are narrow little shops belonging to independent clothing stores, hairdressers, and homeware shops.
+The ground floor popup businesses open to the sidewalk and are narrow little shops belonging to independent clothing stores, hairdressers, and novelty shops.
 The second floor is devoted entirely to food and drink.

 In the open area in the center is a bar where people often hang out playing beer pong and chatting with friends.
 That’s usually where I stand around trying to decide what to eat.

-Keeping in mind that this is a popup venue, where vendors come and go regularly, here are a few of my current favorites.
+Keeping in mind that this is a popup venue, where vendors come and go regularly, but here are a few of my current favorites.
 Check the website to see which vendors are currently operating, to avoid disappointment.

 Dum Dum Donutterie

 Another food spot that’s located in the ground floor shops at Boxpark Shoreditch is Dum Dum Donutterie.
-This place is very well known around here for its freshly baked (never fried) donuts and desserts.
+This place is very well known around here for its freshly baked (never fried) donuts.
 They have cronuts.
 Seriously.